-- IFRS 3 excludes from its scope business combinations of entities under common control.
+- 1 IFRS 3 excludes from its scope business combinations of entities under common control.
 Ind AS 103 (Appendix C) gives the guidance in this regard.
 Consequently, paragraph 2 has been modified and paragraph 2B has been added in Ind AS 103.
 Further, paragraphs B1-B4 of IFRS 3 have been deleted in Ind AS 103.
-In order to maintain consistency with paragraph numbers of IFRS 3, the paragraph numbers are retained in Ind AS 103. - The transitional provisions given in IFRS 3 have not been given in Ind AS 103, since all transitional provisions related to Ind ASs, wherever considered appropriate have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards, corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards, will deal with the same. - IFRS 3 requires bargain purchase gain arising on business combination to be recognised in profit or loss.
+In order to maintain consistency with paragraph numbers of IFRS 3, the paragraph numbers are retained in Ind AS 103. - 2 The transitional provisions given in IFRS 3 have not been given in Ind AS 103, since all transitional provisions related to Ind ASs, wherever considered appropriate have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards, corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards, will deal with the same. - 3 IFRS 3 requires bargain purchase gain arising on business combination to be recognised in profit or loss.
 Ind AS 103 requires the same to be recognised in other comprehensive income and accumulated in equity as capital reserve, unless there is no clear evidence for the underlying reason for classification of the business combination as a bargain purchase, in which case, it shall be recognised directly in equity as capital reserve.
 This has some consequential changes such as change in wording of paragraphs 34, 36 and 48, additional disclosure in paragraph B64(n) and addition of new paragraph 36A.
-Cross-reference to the new paragraph 36A has been added in paragraphs B46, B64(n). - Different terminology is used, as used in existing laws eg, the term 'balance sheet' is used instead of 'Statement of financial position', 'Statement of profit and loss' is used instead of 'Statement of comprehensive income'.
-The words 'approved the financial statements for issue' have been used instead of 'authorised the financial statements for issue' in the context of financial statements considered for the purpose of events after the reporting period.
+Cross-reference to the new paragraph 36A has been added in paragraphs B46, B64(n). - 4 Different terminology is used, as used in existing laws eg, the term 'balance sheet' is used instead of 'Statement of financial position', 'Statement of profit and loss' is used instead of 'Statement of comprehensive income'.
+The words 'approved the financial statements for issue' have been used instead of 'authorised the financial statements for issue' in the context of financial statements considered for the purpose of events after the reporting period. - 6Paragraphs 64 to 64J related to effective date have not been included in Ind AS 103 as these are not relevant in Indian context.
+However, in order to maintain consistency with paragraph numbers of IFRS 3, these paragraph numbers are retained in Ind AS 103.